Bakuutin/submarino/README.md

 Edit `.env` before running:
 - `PORT` — HTTP/MCP port (default `4242`).
 Open inbound on your server firewall.
 - `KEY_PATH` — where peer keys and `trustedPeers.json` live.
 Persist this directory so identity survives redeploys.
-- `FILECOIN_*` — only needed if you experiment with the Filecoin snapshot helper (disabled by default).
+- `FILECOIN_*` — Filecoin helper is enabled by default.
+Set `FILECOIN_RPC_URL`/`FILECOIN_RPC_TOKEN` to point at your Lotus endpoint, or leave defaults to auto-spawn a local Lotus lite daemon if available.

 ### Talk to the MCP node
 The MCP server lives at `http://localhost:${PORT}/mcp` and exposes tools for messaging and trust management: